jeetsukumaran/piikun/README.md

 ```

-### Detailed Toolchain Pipelines
+### Tool Details

-### Compiling the Partitions: Extracting the Partition Data from the Species Delimitation Model Sources
+#### Compiling the Partitions: Extracting the Partition Data from the Species Delimitation Model Sources

 ``piikun-compile`` is a command-line program that parses and formats data about species delimitation models from various sources and concats them in a common ``.json``-formatted datastore.
 ``piikun-compile`` takes as its input a collection of partitions in one of the following data formats, specified using the ``-f`` or ``--format`` options: